OtakuSquirrel/MagicBook/README.md

 It is necessary to inform you that a ***numpy*** and ***scipy*** module is required!

+The plug-in is written in Python3 so please use Maya2020-py3 / Maya2022+.

+I code and test it in Maya2023.

 After you download the .zip file from the release page, you can install the plug-in by following the steps below: